haw/openassets-ruby/README.md

   ```

 * **send_bitcoin**
 Creates a transaction for sending bitcoins from an address to another.
+This transaction inputs use only uncolored outputs.
   ```ruby
   # send bitcoin
   # api.send_bitcoin(<from btc address>, <amount (satoshi)>, <to btc address>, <fees (The fess in satoshis for the transaction. use 10000 satoshi if specified nil)>, <mode=('broadcast', 'signed', 'unsigned')>, <output_qty default value is 1.>)